 “Are you going to wear that bikini again?”
 His eyebrow raised, hoping her answer was yes.

 “No, I have a one-piece for the pool.
 I can’t swim in that thing.
 It will come right off.”
-She could see him making mental notes for the pool at home, and she giggled.
+She could see him making mental notes for the pool at home, and she laughed.

 “Oh, alright,” he relented.
 “I’m sure your one piece will be just as sexy.”